 Cooperative Work/Study Internship Experience

 A cooperative work/study internship experience may be paid or unpaid.
 However all students must complete a total of 240 hours and a grade will be awarded based on students’ work performance.
-Students may contact employers directly concerning the possibility of an internship or they may work with the Director of Career Services to secure a work site.
+Students may contact employers directly concerning the possibility of an internship or they may work with the lead instructor of the designated program to secure a work site.

 Benefits of Co-Op